The online Comment window has expired

 • Default_avatar

-Jeanne Schaaf about 1 year ago
+Jeanne Schaaf over 1 year ago

 I strongly support preservation of open space in Wailea and South Kihei.
 We live on Wailea Alanui Drive, right across the street from parcel SF-S and just two blocks from Ledcor’s Lot 130.
 We are alarmed by the dwindling open space in our neighborhood, where we and many residents walk daily.
 We enjoy seeing the wildlife, especially pueo, and the views of Haleakala that the remaining undeveloped properties support.
 The massive luxury complex that Ledcor is building nearby at La’i Loa completely blocks the mauka view from the street now.
 (It is also very unsightly).